ruben-sprengel/jetbrains-svelte-templates/README.md

 3. Search for Svelte Templates.
 4. Click Install and restart your IDE to complete the installation.

-or install direclty from the [Marketplace page](https://plugins.jetbrains.com/plugin/28046-svelte-templates).
+or install directly from the [Marketplace page](https://plugins.jetbrains.com/plugin/28046-svelte-templates).

 ### Method 2: Manual Installation